Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights

 \subsubsection{\textbf{Models and Datasets}}

-We evaluate our attack on five open-source LLMs that cover a range of architectures and parameter sizes.
-Specifically, we include LLaMA 2-7B and LLaMA 2-13B \cite{touvron2023llama2openfoundation}, LLaMA 3-8B \cite{grattafiori2024llama3herdmodels}, Mistral 0.3-7B \cite{jiang2023mistral7b}, and Qwen3-8B \cite{yang2025qwen3technicalreport}.
-In addition, we evaluate these models under three precision settings: Float16, INT8, and INT4.
+We evaluate our attack on six open-source LLMs that cover a range of architectures and parameter sizes.
+Specifically, we include LLaMA 2-7B and LLaMA 2-13B \cite{touvron2023llama2openfoundation}, LLaMA 3-8B \cite{grattafiori2024llama3herdmodels}, Mistral 0.3-7B \cite{jiang2023mistral7b}, Qwen3-8B \cite{yang2025qwen3technicalreport}, and Deepseek-llm-7B-base \cite{deepseek-llm}.
+In addition, we evaluate these models under two precision settings: INT8 and INT4.
 For quantized evaluation, we use the BitsAndBytes library \cite{dettmers2022llmint88bitmatrixmultiplication}, which supports efficient 8-bit and 4-bit matrix multiplication with minimal degradation in model accuracy.